itswadesh/super-app/README-HONO.md

-# Super App API Server - Hono Integration
+# Misiki API Server - Hono Integration

 ## Overview

-This document explains the architecture and setup of the Hono server integration with the Super App platform.
+This document explains the architecture and setup of the Hono server integration with the Misiki platform.
 The Hono server provides a high-performance API layer that complements the SvelteKit frontend application.

 ## Architecture